-I'm an inquisitive college student currently attending Northeastern University's Honors College in Boston, Massachusetts to attain a dual degree in Computer Science and Mathematics.
+I'm an inquisitive college student currently attending Northeastern University's Honors College in Boston, Massachusetts to attain a degree in Computer Science.

 Born and raised in Portland, Oregon, I discovered problem solving through FIRST Lego League and First Tech Challenge - then discovered multithreading, graph theory and Linux, participating in local internships and research experiences before pursuing higher education on the east coast.

-When I'm not re-ricing a linux distribution or analyzing networks, you can find me photographing friends, honing my style, or sharing the music I enjoy.
+When I'm not re-ricing a linux distribution or hacking something together with Raspberry Pis, you can find me photographing friends or sharing the music I enjoy.

 I'm currently performing data analytics for Northeastern's Urban Informatics Laboratory at Northeastern University under professor Ryan Qi Wang - analyzing the mobility of individuals and businesses over time, especially as impacted by natural disasters and social class circumstances.
 I've analyzed Google Places data for all major US cities, consolidating information and grouping places by relative location, even without clearly distinguishing factors.